buda-base/lucene-zh/README.md

 82829 entries have no information about being TC nor SC, 3037 are specifically TC, 3007 are specifically SC and 11 have information about both TC and SC.

 There are 1655 possible syllables in PY and 469 in PY with no diacritics.

-## Maven options

-The following options alter the packaging:

-- `-DincludeDeps=true` includes `io.bdrc.lucene:stemmer` in the produced jar file
-- `-DperformRelease=true` signs the jar file with gpg

 ## Resources